 apt update && apt upgrade -y

-4 .
-Another external repository is required to install the required version of Node.js, install it by running the following commands:
+curl is installed on the system and add an external repository for the required version of Node.js, install it by running the following commands:

 curl -sS https://dl.yarnpkg.com/debian/pubkey.gpg | apt-key add - echo "deb https://dl.yarnpkg.com/debian/ stable main" | tee /etc/apt/sources.list.d/yarn.list apt update